alexbosworth/ln-service/README.md

 `is_static_remote_key` will be undefined on LND 0.7.1 and below

-`time_offline` and `time_online` will be undefined on 0.8.2 and below
+`cooperative_close_address` is not supported on LND 0.8.2 and below `time_offline` and `time_online` will be undefined on 0.8.2 and below

     {